Dietary reference values

 Knowing that more is not necessarily a good thing when we come to micronutrients, you might ask yourself whether some foods particularly rich in a specific nutrient can pose a health risk, and if superfoods are one of them.

-In the next video we will seek to give an answer to these questions - should you be interested in finding the dietary reference values for your age and gender, you can follow these links to learn more:
+In the next video we will try to give an answer to these questions - should you be interested in finding the dietary reference values for your age and gender, you can follow these links to learn more:

 EFSA dietary reference values